RAPNet/RAP/README.md

 1. `retrieve_relation.py` Read panoptic and instance segmentation ground truth to produce a `.pkl` file that contains all occluded instance pairs.

-2. `refine_instance_json_file.py` Add a field (`overlap`) for each object to store a list of instance ids.
+2. `refine_instance_json_file.py` Refine the `.json` file by adding a field (`overlap`) for each object to store a list of instance ids.
 Instances in these list are all have significant overlap with this object and is on top of (or in front of) it.

 #### Refined files